This Expert Says We Should Stop Freaking Out About Murder Hornets

 Yes, very much so.
 In parts of Japan, people consider these hornets beneficial because they remove pests, such as harmful caterpillars, from crops.
 They are also thought to contain nutrients, and have been used as ingredients in Japanese food and some strong liquors.
 Some people believe the hornets’ essence has medicinal benefits.

-People who live in Vancouver, Seattle or nearby should certainly take note of what these insects look like.
-They are 2 inches long or more, with a 3-inch wingspan, and have distinctly orange heads and broad striped orange and black-banded abdomens.
+People who live in Vancouver, Seattle, or nearby should certainly take note of what these insects look like.
+They are 2 inches long or more, with a 3-inch wingspan, and have distinctive orange heads and broad striped orange- and black-banded abdomens.
 That’s different from typical North American hornets, which have yellow or white bodies with black marks.

 In the unlikely case that you see a Giant hornet in Washington state, do not try to remove nests yourself or spray hornets with pesticides.
 Cutting down trees to prevent nesting sites is also unnecessary, and can affect many other kinds of native wildlife, including beneficial insects that are needed for pollination and decomposition.
 Many native insects are declining globally, and it’s important to make sure these insects are not affected.